Australia ends interbank rate-setting panel after Libor scandal

 "This change is subject to technical requirements being satisfied, but it is hoped that this solution will be achievable within a period of months."

-Banks around the world are reviewing their involvement in interest-rate setting panels after regulators dished out billions of dollars in fines to banks, including Barclays (BARC.L), UBS UBSN.VX and Royal Bank of Scotland (RBS.L), for manipulating the London Interbank Offered Rate, known as Libor.
+Banks around the world are reviewing their involvement in interest-rate setting panels after regulators dished out billions of dollars in fines to banks, including Barclays , UBS and Royal Bank of Scotland, for manipulating the London Interbank Offered Rate, known as Libor.

 The Swiss bank's move followed the publication of a U.S. Commodity Futures Trading Commission report into its manipulation of Libor and its Japanese yen equivalent.

-The AFMA said HSBC (HSBA.L) and Citibank (C.N) were also pulling out of the panel, meaning the panel will drop to 10 members from the end of March.
+The AFMA said HSBC and Citibank were also pulling out of the panel, meaning the panel will drop to 10 members from the end of March.

 Submissions to the BBSW process report the prevailing prices for a single type of clearly defined and homogeneously traded paper from four "prime banks" and observed by up to 14 panelists.
 The six middle submissions set the rate.